shaloo/docs.arcana/docs/tutorials/code-samples/index.md

 ---
 alias: index-code-samples
+title: 'Code Samples'
-title: 'List of code samples to help Web3 app developers to get started and integrate apps with the Arcana Auth SDK.'
+description: 'List of code samples to help Web3 app developers to get started and integrate apps with the Arcana Auth SDK.'
 arcana:
   root_rel_path: ../..
 ---